How It Works

 • You'll also need to save it as an Excel .CSV file.

-Once the file has uploaded, you will see a green box in the top right corner that says your file has been uploaded and is in the queue to be processed.
-Once that's complete, you'll see the stored file listed under the corresponding date.
-Make sure the number of unique records being suppressed matches the number in your ESP.
+Once the file has uploaded, it will be sent to a queue to be processed.
+When complete, you'll see the stored file listed under the corresponding date.

 3. The suppression script